 Five Unique Cloud Storage Solution Alternatives: Backing up or storing your data outside of your actual computer includes variety of choices and technologies on offer.

-By now, you’ve probably familiarized yourself with some of the more popular cloud storage solutions available on the Internet.
+So you just got your new laptop, and probably familiarized yourself with some of the more popular cloud storage solutions available on the Internet as you set about optimizing for peak performance.
 There’s a good chance that you’re already making good use of your Dropbox account and you might already be collaborating with your colleagues through Google Drive too, but all of these solutions also have their disadvantages.
 There are concerns about security and hacking, for instance, and you might be worried about government spying and the rest of it.

 While it’s perfectly debatable whether such concerns are really all that big of a deal, you do have many alternatives to consider, even beyond “other” cloud storage services like Box, OneDrive, and Sugarsync.
 If you’re looking for a way to back up or store your data outside of your actual computer, all while giving yourself remote access to this data when you’re away from your main computer, then you’ll want to consider at least one of the solutions listed below.